alexkuz/pg_unidecode/README.md

     -----------------------------------------------------------------
      Francais, Russkii, Han Yu  and English are my favorite languages

-**NB**: this code is in early developing stage and I'm not that great at writing C code, so please don't use it in production yet!
+**NB**: this code was not tested in production, so use it at your own risk.

 Installation
 ------------